Mehmet Oz: Early life and education

-Mehmet Oz was born in 1960 in Cleveland, Ohio, to Suna and Mustafa Öz, who had emigrated from Konya Province, Turkey.
-Oz has said that he was named after Mehmed the Conqueror, the Ottoman sultan who conquered Constantinople in 1453.
-Mustafa was born in Bozkır, a small town in southern Turkey, and graduated at the top of his class at Cerrahpaşa Medical School in 1950 and moved to the United States to join the general residency program at Case Western Reserve University in Cleveland, where Mehmet was born.
-Mustafa trained in cardiothoracic surgery at Emory University in Atlanta and was chief of thoracic surgery at the Medical Center of Delaware for several years before moving back to Turkey.
+Mehmet Oz was born on June 11, 1960 in Cleveland, Ohio, to Mustafa and Suna Öz, who had emigrated from Turkey.
+His father was born in Bozkır, Konya Province, Turkey, and graduated at the top of his class at Cerrahpaşa Medical School in 1950.
+He then moved to the United States to join the general residency program at Case Western Reserve University in Cleveland, where Mehmet was born.
+Mustafa trained in cardiothoracic surgery at Emory University in the Atlanta area and was chief of thoracic surgery at the Medical Center of Delaware for several years before moving back to Turkey.
 Suna (née Atabay), who comes from a wealthy Istanbul family, is the daughter of a pharmacist with Circassian (Shapsug) descent on her mother's side.
-Oz has said, "My mother is Circassian, her great grandmother was brought from the Caucasus to Istanbul as a concubine in Sultan Mahmud II's harem".
+Suna's great grandmother was brought from the Caucasus to Istanbul as a concubine in the Ottoman Imperial Harem of Mahmud II.
 After Mahmud died, she married an imam.
 Oz has two sisters, Seval Öz and Nazlim Öz.
 Oz grew up in a mixed Muslim environment where his father's family practiced more traditional Islam, while his mother's family were more secular Muslims.

-As a child, he spent summers in Turkey and served in the Turkish Army for 60 days after college to maintain his dual citizenship.
+As a child, he spent summers in Turkey and served in the Turkish Army during the 1980s for 60 days after college to maintain his dual citizenship.

-Oz was educated at Tower Hill School in Wilmington, Delaware.
+As his father was training at Emory, Oz and his family briefly moved to Atlanta where his sister Seval was born before moving to Wilmington, Delaware.
+Oz grew up in Wilmington, Delaware, and was educated at Tower Hill School.
 In 1982, he received his undergraduate degree in biology magna cum laude at Harvard University.
 He played safety on Harvard's football team and was a goalkeeper on the men's varsity water polo team.
-In 1986, he obtained MD and MBA degrees from the University of Pennsylvania School of Medicine and Penn's Wharton School.
+In 1986, he obtained a Doctor of Medicine (M.D.) and a Master of Business Administration (M.B.A.) from the University of Pennsylvania School of Medicine and Penn's Wharton School, respectively.
 He was awarded the Captain's Athletic Award for leadership in college and was class president and then student body president during medical school.